Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdclass.md

 ---
-Date of last full revision: 16/DEC/2023
+Date of last full revision: 25/DEC/2023
 ---

 # StdClass

+This module can be imported individually or as a part of the *Standard Environment*.

+The distinction between this module and the *StdOverloaded* module is that this module builds on top of the *StdOverloaded* module.

 Visit [StdClass](https://cloogle.org/src/#base-stdenv/StdClass;icl;line=1) on Cloogle for source code of this module.